 - Identify the universal values that exist within all cultures

 Your group will arrive at the San José, Juan Santamaria (SJO) International Airport where you will be greeted by two bilingual guides and a private vehicle.
-Your group will then transfer about 2.5 hours to the town of Turrialba that is nestled in a valley east of San José flanked by the famous Turrialba Volcano.
+Your group will then transfer about 2.5 hours to the town of Turrialba which is nestled in a valley east of San José flanked by the famous Turrialba Volcano.

 The first two nights will be spent in a mountain-top hotel overlooking the Turrialba Valley, where your group will participate in Orientation Meetings and Teambuilding Activities before transferring to their designated homestay community.
-Within the homestay community, students will be paired up and will meet their pre-approved homestay families in which they will live and learn from for the next five evenings.
-The student group, including your guides and host teacher, will all be housed within the same homestay community, within a minutes walk from one another.
+Within the homestay community, students will be paired up and will meet their pre-approved homestay families in which they will live and learn for the next five evenings.
+The student group, including your guides and host teacher, will all be housed within the same homestay community, within a minute’s walk from one another.
 During this portion of the program, the group will complete its service project and participate in various adventure and educational activities, such as whitewater rafting, zipline tour, and learning about organic farming in the tropics.

 Sample Costa Rica Cultural Immersion–Spanish & Service Middle School Student Itinerary

 We pride ourselves on customizing each middle school group’s student travel program by working with the interested host teacher to set ideal travel dates, activities, and program inclusions.
 The itinerary below is a sample itinerary that is popular with our middle school groups and has been a very positive experience for groups in the past.

 Day #1 – Arrival Day & Orientation

 Upon arrival in Costa Rica, your group will be received by your two dedicated, bilingual guides at the San José, Juan Santamaria International Airport (SJO).
 They will help you load your baggage into your private vehicle that will take you safely east through the capital city of San José to the small, agricultural town of Turrialba.